digidotcom/idigi-java-monitor-api/README.md

 Example
 -------

-This example shows how to integrate the iDigi monitor api into an application.
+This example shows how to integrate the iDigi Monitor API Library into a Java app.

 First, create a monitor using the Monitor web service.